Where are ttp’s enrichment days held?

 When do we need to pay?

 As soon as possible, but no later than 28 days before the study day date.
-This is also the cancellation deadline date.
+This is also the cancellation deadline date, after which all tickets booked must be paid for.

 How do we pay?